Friendly Stores in Taipei

-The Museum of Contemporary Art in Taipei was completed in 1921 and was originally "Jian Cheng primary school" dedicated to the education of Japanese children during the Japanese occupation period.
-After 1945, it was transferred to the office of the Taipei City Government.
-In 2001, the old office building was renovated and became the only “contemporary art museum” in Taiwan.
-Since then it has become a new landmark on the cultural map of Taipei.
+Completed in 1921, the Museum of Contemporary Art Taipei was originally the Jiancheng Elementary School during the Japanese Colonial Period.
+It then became the office building of Taipei City Government after WWII.
+In 2001, the building was renovated and transformed into the only “contemporary art museum” in Taiwan; it is now regarded as a new landmark on the Taipei cultural map.

-In 2017, the Judicial Yuan released the ruling, entitled Interpretation No. 748, announcing that the current Civil Code which prohibits same-sex marriage is unconstitutional.
-In the year when the ruling of Supreme Court Judges was released, the Museum of Contemporary Art in Taipei as an official art museum also exhibited relevant exhibitions named "Spectrosythesis- Asian LGBTQ Issues and Art Now".
-It not only attracted the US media CNN to report, but also made the headlines on CNN’s home page.
+In 2017, the Judicial Yuan released the ruling, entitled Interpretation No. 748, announcing that the current Civil Code is unconstitutional.
+That is, the same-sex marriage was no longer prohibited.
+In the same year, as an official art museum, the Museum of Contemporary Art in Taipei also held relevant exhibitions named "Spectrosythesis- Asian LGBTQ Issues and Art Now."
+The US media, CNN, reported it and made it the headline on CNN’s home page.

 The LGBT exhibition in the official museum means that the government has taken a positive attitude towards LGBT Rights.
 The Judicial Yuan in Taiwan released the interpretation No. 748, announcing that the current Civil Code which prohibits gay marriage is unconstitutional.
 The Museum of Contemporary Art in Taipei said that it is an exhibition of epoch-making historical significance for reflecting the trend in 2017.